daihocmo/learn-vietnamese/docs/guide.md

 #### Step 5 - "học đánh vần" (spelling)

 Learning how to read Vietnamese words is non-trivial at first but it pays off in the long run.
 You don't have to rely on IPA, undoubtedly you shouldn't because the IPA for most Vietnamese words looks intimidating and it varies based on different dialects.

+You should read [this guide](https://morevietnamese.com/pronounce-vietnamese-words/) written by [Elisabeth Ruth](https://morevietnamese.com/).

 ## 1.4 Learning Vocabulary